dizco/AzureDevOps.InnerSource/server/docs/deploy.md

 ## Key properties
 The docker image listens on port 44400.

+## Create Azure resources
+1. Create a new Azure Storage Account
+   1. Create a new Table `azuredevopsstars`
+1. Create a new Azure Application Insights
-## Create an Azure Container app
+1. Create an Azure Container app by following [this guide](https://learn.microsoft.com/en-us/azure/container-apps/quickstart-portal).
-Follow this guide to create a container app: https://learn.microsoft.com/en-us/azure/container-apps/quickstart-portal

 Make sure to allow ingress traffic from anywhere.

 ## Continuous deployment